 Participating companies use the event as a platform to promote health and fitness in the workplace, foster goodwill and camaraderie among their employees, and show their commitment to the community and best environmental practices.
 The Corporate Challenge strives to make a difference through a donation to a not-for-profit organization in each host city, and through our operations initiatives designed to make the Corporate Challenge the world's greenest road race.

-If you are interested in becoming a Team Captain and your company has never registered for the J.P.
+If you are interested in becoming a Team Captain in 2021 and your company has never registered for the J.P.
 Morgan Corporate Challenge Chicago, please signup for the Team Captain mailing list by contacting firstname.lastname@example.org.

 Lakeshore Athletic Services